otrl/date-fns-tz/README.md

 and for those that don't a [polyfill](https://github.com/yahoo/date-time-format-timezone) can be used.

-If you do not wish to use a polyfill the time zone option can still be used, but only with time zone offsets such as '-0200' or '+04:00' and not IANA time zone names.
+If you do not wish to use a polyfill the time zone option can still be used, but only with time zone offsets such as `'-0200'` or `'+04:00'` and not IANA time zone names.

 *This work was initially proposed in PR [date-fns/#707](https://github.com/date-fns/date-fns/pull/707), but won't be considered until `date-fns` version 2 has been released.
-It is my hope that these features will eventually make it into `date-fns` or at least contribute to the conversation and that this project will be deprecated.*
+It is my hope that these features will eventually make it into `date-fns` or at least contribute to the conversation.*

 ## Table of Contents